azharlabs/papert-code/docs/extensions/extension.md

 ## Extension management

-We offer a suite of extension management tools using `qwen extensions` commands.
+We offer a suite of extension management tools using `papert extensions` commands.

 Note that these commands are not supported from within the CLI, although you can list installed extensions using the `/extensions list` subcommand.